marcinky/CS362-S2019/projects/marcinky/README.md

 #Yvonne Marcinko, marcinky
-This is my assignment-3 submission!
+This is the Random Testing (RT) Quiz Submission!